gupta-tilak/CRSLab/PROJECT_GUIDE.md

 ---

-## 2. Environment Setup (MacBook Air M2)
+## 2. Environment Setup

-The project targets Python 3.7.17 (see `.python-version`), but several pinned packages lack native Apple Silicon (arm64) wheels for that version. **The recommended approach is Python 3.9 with Miniforge**, which gives you native arm64 performance without Rosetta emulation.
+The project targets Python 3.7.17 (see `.python-version`), but several pinned packages lack native binary wheels for that version on all platforms. **The recommended approach is Python 3.9 with Miniforge/Miniconda** — it avoids binary compatibility issues on all operating systems.

+---

+### 2.1 macOS (Apple Silicon M2)

-### Step 1 — Install Miniforge (arm64 Conda)
+#### Step 1 — Install Miniforge (arm64 Conda)

 Miniforge is the recommended Python distribution for Apple Silicon — it uses conda-forge packages compiled natively for arm64.